goodwillcoding/artly/README.rst

        Repository Package         :  salt-master salt-minion
        Style                      :  html

+   :Warning:

+       Instructions here are for basic, **INSECURE**, non-HTTPS hosting.
+While that is fine for the repository itself as it is signed by the GPG key, the Public GPG key itself should be hosted on HTTPS server to avoid ``man-in-the-middle`` attacks.

+       If your key is hosted on a GPG keyserver you can also use the ``--key-server-keyid`` options to provide a KeyServer and KeyID.

-9. Copy the repostitoy into the Apache root.
+3. Copy the Debian repostitory into the Apache root.

    .. code-block:: shell